THE STUDIO FOR ART, FAITH & HISTORY IS A PUBLIC EXTENSION OF GORDON COLLEGE'S ARTS-ORIENTED SEMESTER PROGRAM IN ORVIETO.

 The Studio for Art, Faith & History promotes activities that re-connect the three terms of its name:

-Re-connecting Art with Faith, by exploring the role of the arts in catechesis, theological reflection and spiritual formation as well as in liturgy and private devotion;
+- Re-connecting Art with Faith, by exploring the role of the arts in theological reflection, spiritual formation, and catechesis as well as in liturgy and private devotion;

-Re-connecting Art with History, by engaging contemporary artists not only with the themes and narratives of historic Christian tradition but with the media and modes of production used to create the rich heritage of sacred art and drama particularly in Italy.
+- Re-connecting Art with History, by engaging contemporary artists not only with the themes and narratives of historic Christian tradition but with the media and modes of production used to create the rich heritage of sacred art and drama readily experienced in the Studio's base in Orvieto.

 Recent activities of the Studio: